Kerry Lyn Dalton

-Kerry Lyn Dalton (born January 24, 1959) was convicted of first-degree murder in May 1995 and was sentenced to death by lethal injection the same year.
-Since her sentencing, she has been incarcerated at the Central California Women's Facility in Chowchilla, California, awaiting her execution and appealing her death sentence.
-On May 16, 2019, the Supreme Court of California published their opinion on Dalton's automatic appeal.
-The Justices found the charge of lying-in-wait and the charge of conspiracy were invalid; therefore, they recommended that her sentence be 25 years to life.
-The California Supreme Court did not invalidate the third death-qualified charge against Dalton; therefore, she continues to be condemned.
-Although the Supreme Court issues opinions and can order a case to be re-tried, they do not enforce their opinions.
+Kerry Lyn Dalton (born January 24, 1960) is a convicted murderer and is currently incarcerated at the Central California Women's Facility in Chowchilla, California.
+Dalton was originally sentenced to death, however, the Supreme Court of California vacated her death sentence in 2019.

-Events of June 26, 1988
+Arrest and investigation

 Dalton, accused of torturing and murdering Irene ("Melanie") Louise May on June 26, 1988, at a mobile home park in Live Oak Springs, California, was arrested on May 14, 1992.
-She and three others, Mark Lee Tompkins, Sheryl Ann Baker, and another man known only by the name "George," were alleged to have used various weapons to commit a torture-murder: a cast-iron frying pan, a knife, and a syringe filled with battery acid.
+Dalton and three others, Mark Lee Tompkins, Sheryl Ann Baker, and another man known only by the name "George," were alleged to have used various weapons to commit a torture-murder: a cast-iron frying pan, a knife, and a syringe filled with battery acid.

 The night of the alleged murder, when a sheriff's deputy was called to the same mobile home residence on a burglary call, he reported no evidence of a burglary or any criminal activity other than the resident, JoAnn Fedor, was high on methamphetamine.
 He searched inside and outside the residence and noted in his report the resident was a "5150" police code for mentally incapable of comprehending reality.
 No weapons nor blood evidence was recovered; there was no physical evidence for the jury to consider. (trial transcripts: p.
 2738–70, CR NO. 135002).